fawda123/SWMPr/README.md

 `rem_reps.swmpr` Remove replicate nutrient data that occur on the same day.
 The default is to average replicates.

+`setstep.swmpr` Format data from a swmpr object to a continuous time series at a given timestep.
+The function is used in `comb.swmpr` and can also be used with individual stations.

 `subset.swmpr` Subset by dates and/or columns for a swmpr object.
 This is a method passed to the generic `subset' function provided in the base package.

-`setstep.swmpr` Format data from a swmpr object to a continuous time series at a given timestep.
-The function is used in `comb.swmpr` and can also be used with individual stations.

-`comb.swmpr` Combines swmpr objects to a common time series using setstep, such as combining the weather, nutrients, and water quality data for a single station.
-Only different data types can be combined.

 ##Analyze

 `aggregate.swmpr` Aggregate swmpr objects for different time periods - years, quarters, months,  weeks, days, or hours.
 Aggregation function is user-supplied but defaults to mean.

-`smoother.swmpr` Smooth swmpr objects with a moving window average.
-Window size and sides can be specified, passed to `filter`.

-`na.approx.swmpr` Linearly interpolate missing data (`NA` values) in a swmpr object.
-The maximum gap size that is interpolated is defined as a maximum number of records with missing data.

-`plot.swmpr` Plot a univariate  time series for a swmpr object.
-The parameter name must be specified.

-`lines.swmpr` Add lines to an existing swmpr plot.

-`hist.swmpr` Plot a histogram for a swmpr object.
+`ecometab.swmpr` Estimate ecosystem metabolism for a combined water quality and weatehr dataset using the open-water method.

 `decomp.swmpr` Decompose a swmpr time series into trend, seasonal, and residual components.
 This is a simple wrapper to `decompose`.
 Decomposition of monthly or daily trends is possible.

 `decomp_cj.swmpr` Decompose a swmpr time series into grandmean, annual, seasonal, and events components.
 This is a simple wrapper to `decompTs` in the wq package.
 Only monthly decomposition is possible.

+`hist.swmpr` Plot a histogram for a swmpr object.

+`lines.swmpr` Add lines to an existing swmpr plot.

+`na.approx.swmpr` Linearly interpolate missing data (`NA` values) in a swmpr object.
+The maximum gap size that is interpolated is defined as a maximum number of records with missing data.

+`plot.swmpr` Plot a univariate  time series for a swmpr object.
+The parameter name must be specified.

 `plot_summary` Create summary plots of seasonal/annual trends and anomalies for a water quality or weather parameter.

+`smoother.swmpr` Smooth swmpr objects with a moving window average.
+Window size and sides can be specified, passed to `filter`.

 ##Miscellaneous

-`swmpr` Creates object of swmpr class, used internally in retrieval functions.
+`calcKL` Estimate the reaeration coefficient for air-sea gas exchange.
+This is only used within the `ecometab` function.

+`map_reserve` Create a map of all stations in a reserve using the ggmap package.

+`met_day` Identify the metabolic day for each approximate 24 period in an hourly time series.
+This is only used within the `ecometab` function.

+`param_names` Returns column names as a list for the parameter type(s) (nutrients, weather, or water quality).
+Includes QAQC columns with 'f_' prefix.
+Used internally in other functions.

 `parser` Parses html returned from CDMO web services, used internally in retrieval functions.

-`time_vec` Converts time vectors to POSIX objects with correct time zone for a site/station, used internally in retrieval functions.

 `site_codes` Metadata for all stations, wrapper to `exportStationCodesXMLNew` function on web services.

 `site_codes_ind` Metadata for all stations at a single site, wrapper  to `NERRFilterStationCodesXMLNew` function on web services.

-`param_names` Returns column names as a list for the parameter type(s) (nutrients, weather, or water quality).
-Includes QAQC columns with 'f_' prefix.
-Used internally in other functions.

-`map_reserve` Create a map of all stations in a reserve using the ggmap package.

-# Forthcoming

-Ecosystem metabolism using Odum open water method
+`swmpr` Creates object of swmpr class, used internally in retrieval functions.

+`time_vec` Converts time vectors to POSIX objects with correct time zone for a site/station, used internally in retrieval functions.